What Is Cloud Computing? How Does Cloud Computing Work?

 Hybrid cloud computing is a combination of the public and private models.
 The two cloud types are linked over the internet and can share resources when needed (e.g., if the private cloud reaches storage capacity or becomes corrupted, the public cloud can step in and save the day).

-Companies and individuals use cloud computing in a variety.
+Companies and individuals use cloud computing in a variety of unique and exciting ways.
 In addition to some of the examples already covered, here is a quick look at some other important application areas.

 Communication & Collaboration